Server setup

 Downloading this repo as a ZIP file from GitHub will not work because it uses Git submodules for the Pretendo Network repos.

-If you are using Windows, you should clone the repo inside your WSL distro for multiple reasons.
+If you are using Windows, you should clone the repo inside your primary WSL distro using Bash in WSL, not Git Bash from Git for Windows, for multiple reasons.

-• This avoids Git messing with line endings and breaking shell scripts, which it can do when you clone a repo in Windows (due to autocrlf).
+- This avoids Git messing with line endings and breaking shell scripts, which it can do when you clone a repo in Windows

 Remember that all shell commands should be run inside WSL, not Git Bash in Windows.